iTwin/itwinjs-core/common/api/usage-logging-client.api.md

 import { AuthorizedClientRequestContext } from '@bentley/itwin-client';
 import { BentleyStatus } from '@bentley/bentleyjs-core';
 import { Client } from '@bentley/itwin-client';
+import { ClientTelemetryEvent } from '@bentley/telemetry-client';
+import { FrontendTelemetryClient } from '@bentley/telemetry-client';
 import { GuidString } from '@bentley/bentleyjs-core';
 import { RequestOptions } from '@bentley/itwin-client';